Vlad Khaykin directs the Anti-Defamation League’s programs on antisemitism.

 This means not just speaking out against hate speech you hear, but reporting what you see on social media.
-The pandemic has fueled a lot of conspiracy theories, and several prominent people have compared vaccine requirements or mask mandates to the Holocaust.
+The pandemic fueled a lot of conspiracy theories, and several prominent people have compared vaccine requirements or mask mandates to the Holocaust.
 This type of rhetoric demeans the actual atrocities of the Holocaust.

 “Attempts to minimize through absurd comparisons, to minimize the horror and enormity of the Holocaust, are really pernicious,” Khaykin said.
 “Scholars of genocide have said that the final act of genocide is the denial of the genocide.”

-Germany has strict laws against hate speech and Holocaust denials, but in the US such speech is harder to regulate.
+Germany has strict laws against hate speech and Holocaust denial, but in the US such speech is harder to regulate.
 Private companies like Facebook, however, have rules against it.
 You just need to report it when you see it – every time you see it.

 If you or a loved one experience antisemitism